 Additional Medicare Coverage Options in California

 Medicare Supplement plans are not the only coverage you will need when on Medicare in California.
-In addition to your Medigap plan, reviewing prescription drug and ancillary coverage is essential to ensure you will be meeting all your needs.
+In addition to your Medigap plan, reviewing prescription drugs and ancillary coverage is essential to ensure you will be meeting all your needs.

 Medicare Part D plans help cover the cost of prescription drugs.
 Alongside Medicare Part D, dental, vision, hearing, and critical illness policies are available to round out your Original Medicare and Medigap coverage in California.